 What is the primary biological functions of cysteine?

 Here is where Gilbert Ling’s physical chemistry work begins to make its huge impact.
 Glutathione acts as a non-enzymatic reducing agent to help keep cysteine thiol side chains in a reduced state on the surface of proteins.
 The longer they remain reduced, the longer they evade protein clearance by the ubiquitin system.
 Why is this critical?
 Protein synthesis in cells costs the cell the most energy.
-It is such and energy dense process that is can deplete cells and tissues of stored electrons faster than any molecular process in the body.
+It is such an energy-dense process that is can deplete cells and tissues of stored electrons faster than any molecular process in the body.

-If you can use your proteins longer and do not need to replace them so often, your preserve your stem cells.
+If you can use your proteins longer and do not need to replace them so often, you preserve your stem cells.
 The more times you invoke protein renewal, the more you have to tap your stem cells, and you age and die faster.
 Glutathione is involved in the synthesis and repair of DNA and RNA.
-It also assists in recycling peripheral antioxidants, Vitamin E and C. It inhibits free radical damage while enhancing the anti-oxidant activity of Vitamin C. Glutathione also facilitates the transport of amino acids and plays a critical role in the detoxification of metals and oxidative chemicals.
+It also assists in recycling peripheral antioxidants, Vitamin E and C. It inhibits free radical damage while enhancing the antioxidant activity of Vitamin C. Glutathione also facilitates the transport of amino acids and plays a critical role in the detoxification of metals and oxidative chemicals.

-Glutathione is the base substrate for several other key antioxidant enzyme systems, such as glutathione-peroxidase, glutathione-reductase and glutathione-transferase.
+Glutathione is the base substrate for several other key antioxidant enzyme systems, such as glutathione-peroxidase, glutathione-reductase, and glutathione-transferase.
 Moreover, declines in cysteine and glutathione concentrations in intracellular fluids correlate directly with indicators of aging found in cells.
 This directly links aging and neolithic diseases to the redox potential of cysteine.
-A poorly-working redox system pushes a cell from being metastable and toward equilibrium (death state), and makes it more chaotic and be less energy efficient because proteins that are oxided are not fully expanded to bind to water properly.
+A poorly-working redox system pushes a cell from being metastable and toward equilibrium (death state) and makes it more chaotic and be less energy efficient because proteins that are oxidized are not fully expanded to bind to water properly.
 Remember, Ling said when a cell dies is the only time it truly is at equilibrium.

 When water binds in this fashion, it can form a larger exclusion zone (EZ) to generate a larger amounts of charge separation.
 The larger the EZ is, the more energy is delivered within the entire organism to remain metastable.